joshgking/fixed-table-header/README.md

 Wrap the table in a element that will scroll vertically.
 Use the `fix-head` attribute on a `<thead>` element to prevent it from scrolling with the rest of the table.

+You may also add a 'th-ele' attribute on the thead if you are using a custom element instead of th for your table header cells.
+Pass in the name of your custom th element - Example:  th-ele="my-custom-element"

 A clone of the original `<thead>` element will be moved outside the scroll container.
 To ensure valid HTML, the cloned `<thead>` element will be wrapped in a copy of the `<table>` element.
 The new `<table>` element will be given the `clone` class.

 ```html